sdcnku/micropython/docs/reference/speed_python.rst

     def foo(self, arg: int) -> int:
         # code

-As the above fragment illustrates it is beneficial to use Python type hints to assist the Viper optimiser.
+As the above fragment illustrates it is beneficial to use Python type hints to assist the Viper optimizer.
 Type hints provide information on the data types of arguments and of the return value; these are a standard Python language feature formally defined here `PEP0484 <https://www.python.org/dev/peps/pep-0484/>`_.
 Viper supports its own set of types namely ``int``, ``uint`` (unsigned integer), ``ptr``, ``ptr8``,